Run test on Localhost

 From time to time

-cannot find device connected to your machine on the first try.
-You may try to repeat the call tohttp://localhost:7777/IOS/Start
+xctracecannot find device connected to your machine on the first try.
+You may try to repeat the call tohttp://localhost:7777/IOS/Starttip

 Read more about PMetrium Native Api